 c.
 Participant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies):
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount

-safeguards to avoid an adverse impact on the participant (check each that applies): ☐ The participant is referred to another waiver that can accommodate the individual's needs.
+T 1 1 1 1 that exceeds the cos t limit in order to assure the participant's he alth and welfare, the state has e stablished the following safe guards to avoid an adverse impact on the participant (check each that applies s): The participal nt is referred to another waiver that can : accommodate the e individual's s needs.